 FPS: Purse Seine Fishing

-Purse seiner fishing is a method of fishing that uses a large net, known as a purse seine, that encircles schools of fish, closing at the bottom to trap them.
+Purse seine fishing is a method of fishing that uses a large net, known as a purse seine, that encircles schools of fish, closing at the bottom to trap them.

 While purse seine fishing can be an efficient way to catch large quantities of fish, it is also non-selective, causing high bycatch especially of small fish species.
 Sometimes marine mammals also get caught by a purse seine.

-Examples: Purse seiners are used for fishing for salmon in the North Pacific, for herring and mackerel in the North Atlantic.
-In the Arctic they are mostly used in the Bering and Barents Seas and in ice free areas only.
+Examples: Purse seines are used for fishing for salmon in the North Pacific and for herring and mackerel in the North Atlantic.
+In the Arctic, they are mostly used in the Bering and Barents Seas and in ice free areas only.
 It is a very important fishing method in Norway.

 Assessment findings:

-Marine mammals: Source of minor concern for majority of seal CFs except for ringed seal Spitsbergen population, harbour seal, eared seals, and sea otter habitats (all – significant concern).
-Source of notable concern for key habitats of many cetaceans – recommendation is to keep away from regular animal aggregations and keep the activity scale very limited.
+Marine mammals: Source of minor concern for the majority of seal CFs except for the ringed seal Spitsbergen population, harbour seal, eared seals, and sea otter habitats where it is a source of significant concern.
+Source of notable concern for key habitats of many cetaceans with the recommendation to keep away from regular animal aggregations and keep the activity to a very limited scale.
 Source of significant concern for some critical habitats of cetaceans.

 Seabirds: Source of minor concern for majority of CFs.
 Source of notable concern for little auk, Atlantic puffin, thick-billed murre, common murre, and horned puffin.

-Fish: Source of minor concern for most of the CFs, source of significant concern for capelin during spawning season.
+Fish: Source of minor concern for most CFs and a source of significant concern for capelin during the spawning season.

 Benthos: Source of minor concern for all CFs where applicable.

-Coastal features: Source of minor concern for most of the CFs, source of significant concern for estuaries.
+Coastal features: Source of minor concern for most CFs and a source of significant concern for estuaries.

 Assumptions:

-We assumed that purse seiner is not limited by the distance to the shoreline or depths and can only take place during ice-free season.
+We assumed that purse seine fishing is not limited by the distance to the shoreline or depth and can only take place during the ice-free season.

 Data sources: